 By studying their usage patterns with mobile devices, social networks and apps when researching and purchasing products or brands, Vivaldi was able to identify five distinct segments of always on consumers.
 They include “mindful explorers” (27 percent); “social bumblebees” (22 percent); “ad blockers” (20 percent); “focused problem solvers (18 percent); and “deal hunters” (13 percent).

-Vivaldi concluded that conventional approaches will fail when targeting these consumers, and that today’s marketing and advertising spending and allocation – both traditional and online ad buys – will be obsolete within two years.
+Vivaldi concluded that conventional approaches will fail when targeting these consumers, and that today’s marketing and advertising spending and allocation will be obsolete within two years.

-“There is no doubt that the always on consumer is a powerful and influential part of the U.S. economy that will only continue to grow,” said Erich Joachimsthaler, founder/CEO of Vivaldi and lead author of the report.
-“Our research shows there is an enormous need for marketers to come up with new ways, methods and approaches to understand consumers, what matters to them, and how they view brands through the new technologies that are available to consumers and to brands.”
+“There is no doubt that the always on consumer is a powerful and influential part of the U.S. economy that will only continue to grow,” said Erich Joachimsthaler, founder/CEO of Vivaldi.
+“There is an enormous need for marketers to come up with new ways, methods and approaches to understand consumers, what matters to them, and how they view brands through the new technologies that are available to consumers and to brands.”